danielsyang/BuildPortfolio/README.md

+# Build a portfolio

+This is the second project from the Full Stack ND.

-You can clone this project and open the "index.html" in any browser.
+If you want to run this locally just clone this repository and open "index.html" in any browser.
 Preferably in Google Chrome.